prof-rossetti/georgetown-opim-243-201901/projects/exec-dash.md

 ### Further Exploration

-If you're able to complete the basic project requirements with relative ease, consider addressing one or more of the ["Exec Dash" Further Exploration Challenges](exec-dash/further.md) (e.g. validating CSV files,comparing sales across months, predicting future sales).
+If you're able to complete the basic project requirements with relative ease, consider addressing one or more of the ["Exec Dash" Further Exploration Challenges](exec-dash/further.md) (e.g. validating CSV files, comparing sales across months, predicting future sales).

 ## Submission